A modular optically pumped magnetometer system: Introduction

-Here we present a magnetometer system designed with an emphasis on scalability and modularity, both for easy adaptability of sensor locations and sensing regimes.
-The magnetometer is constructed from individual modules, used to configure the layout of the OPM system.
-Additionally, optical elements inside modules can be individually replaced or reconfigured to allow implementation of different sensing schemes.
+Here, we present a modular magnetometer system designed from the ground up for inherent scalability while maintaining high performance, allowing for easy adaptability of sensor locations and of sensing regimes.
+The layout of the magnetometer system is determined by assembling individual modules each with specific functionality.
+Additionally, optical elements inside these modules may be replaced or reconfigured to allow implementation of different sensing schemes.

-To illustrate the adaptability of the magnetometer system, two configurations of the instrument operating in the ultra-sensitive SERF regime are presented.
-A single sensor configuration was used to capture alpha-rhythms from the brain of a human participant, demonstrating suitability for high sensitivity measurements.
-Additionally, a two-sensor gradiometer with superior sensitivity performance through common noise rejection was characterised.
-The scalability of the modular OPM system, along with the flexibility to incorporate a variety of magnetometry schemes, make this system an ideal development platform for the realisation of dense sensor arrays.
+To illustrate the adaptability of the magnetometer system, two configurations of the instrument, each operating in the ultra-sensitive SERF regime, are presented.
+A single-sensor configuration was used to capture alpha-rhythms from the brain of a human participant, demonstrating suitability for high sensitivity measurements.
+Additionally, a two-sensor gradiometer, with superior sensitivity performance through common-mode noise rejection, was characterised.
+Furthermore, we demonstrate that the bandwidth of our system gives it an improved ability to measure higher frequency signals generated by a spinal cord phantom compared with a commercially available OPM.